mongodb/specifications/source/retryable-writes/tests/README.rst

    mongos instances.

-    1. Ensure that a test is run against a sharded cluster that has at least two mongos-es.
-If there are more than two mongos-es in the cluster, pick two to test against.
+    1. Ensure that a test is run against a sharded cluster that has at least two mongoses.
+If there are more than two mongoses in the cluster, pick two to test against.

     2. Create a client per mongos using the direct connection, and configure fail